DDMAL/cantus/README.md

 ### Launch in development

 In the `.env.sample` file, the `DEVELOPMENT` variable is set to `False` by default.
-For local development, set this to `True` to turn on Django's debug mode, which allows you to access detailed traces when Django encounters errors.
+For local development, set this to `True` in your local `.env` file to install development dependencies and run the development server using Django and django-extensions.
 For deployment on a server, this should remain set to `False`.
+You should also uncomment the `DJANGO_SETTINGS_MODULE` variable and set to `cantusdata.debug_settings`.

 > **Windows Users:** Make sure `/app/django-config.sh` has `LF` line endings before launching.
 This file gets copied over into an Ubuntu container and will break the process if git automatically checked out the file using Windows (`CRLF`) line endings.